 For 65 years, most information-theoretic analyses of cryptographic systems have made a mathematical assumption that turns out to be wrong.
 An interesting read on encryption is less secure than we thought:

 Protect your privacy, reduce your online footprint with Tor.
 Tor is a network of virtual tunnels that allows people and groups to improve their privacy and security on the Internet.
 It also enables software developers to create new communication tools with built-in privacy features.
-Individuals use Tor to keep websites from tracking them and their family members, or to connect to news sites, instant messaging […]
+Individuals use Tor to keep websites from tracking them and their […]

 How to encrypt email with PGP (GnuPG) to protect and secure your online privacy.
 The last few weeks a lot is said about government privacy infringement programs like the NSA’s program Prism and UK GCHQ’s Tempora… Did you know you can easily protect your privacy, identity and your data transmissions by encryption?